SMAT-Lab/Scalpel/README.md

 Scalpel is a Python Static Analysis Framework.
 It provides essential program analysis functions for facilitating the implementation of client applications focusing on statically resolving dedicated problems.

-# News

-* Scalpel is invited to be presented at EuroPython 2022.
+Scalpel is invited to be presented at EuroPython 2022.
 EuroPython is the oldest and longest running volunteer-led Python programming conference on the planet!

 ![Scalpel EuroPython](resources/europython.png)

 # Contributing

-* Feel free to [submit your issues](https://github.com/SMAT-Lab/Scalpel/issues), we are happy to see any issues including new feature requirements, new ideas, bug reports or other code quality issues.
+* We will be highly appreciated it if you can contribute to this project.
+Please feel free to do so by [adding pull requests](https://github.com/SMAT-Lab/Scalpel/pulls) or [submiting issue reports](https://github.com/SMAT-Lab/Scalpel/issues).

 ## Setting up Scalpel
 Clone the repository of Scalpel and in the root directory simply run: